lively-cat-lover/lively-cat-lover.github.io/research.md

 ### Preprints
 ---

+- An effective version of the Oppenheim conjecture with a polynomial error rate.
+Joint with Elon Lindenstrauss, Amir Mohammadi, and Zhiren Wang. [arXiv:2305.18271](https://arxiv.org/abs/2305.18271)

 - Effective version of Ratner's equidistribution theorem for $\mathrm{SL}(3, \mathbb{R})$. [arXiv:2208.02525](https://arxiv.org/abs/2208.02525)

 - An effective Ratner equidistribution theorem for multiplicative Diophantine approximation on planar lines.
 Joint with Sam Chow. [arXiv:1902.06081](https://arxiv.org/abs/1902.06081)